Middle School & High School Bell Choirs

 Peace for Heather comes in ordinary places...doing dishes, folding laundry, or hanging laundry on the clothes line...while doing these things that seem to be unending, it usually involves quiet time.
 Time to think.
 She finds the most peace just being "home."

 From her parents and grandparents she was taught a lot about life.
 "Hard work pays off and to never give up.
 They taught her to be a responsible person."
-Recently though her husband and children are a huge influence on her.
+Her children are a huge influence on her.
 They make her want to work hard and be a good example.
 "I want to make them proud."